Updated case numbers of COVID-19

-In Illinois, the state health department is reporting 1,585 new cases and 125 new deaths.
+In Illinois, the state health department is reporting a total of 30,357 cases, including 1,290 deaths, in 93 counties in Illinois.

 Related Content